Folkor1/Work-repo/README.md

 - Also tested different elements of the website to make sure that they are correctly alligned and not clipping/overlapping when changing the screen size.
 Minimum screen size that keeps the elements well aligned: 350px.
 Checked images in different screen sizes to ensure that they are correctly scaling with no streching.

-- Tested signup form to make sure that make sure that input fields are working as intended, e.g. e-mail field only accepting the input in the correct form.
+- Tested signup form to make sure that input fields are working as intended, e.g. e-mail field only accepting the input in the correct form.
 Also tested the maximum amount of symbols that allowed in e-mail/name fields(was set 50 in the code).

 Some of the bugs that were identified on the course of testing: